doubtfire-lms/doubtfire.io/guides/developer/overview.md

 Next, lets say we want to create a new user into the database.

-We should go to Users in the API, select "POST create new user", and populate the values for the new user.
+We should go to Users in the API, select `POST /api/users`, and populate the values for the new user.
 Also we should add the same auth_token we used when signing in, as below:

 ![Creating a new user](/guides/overview/post-users-endpoint.jpg)